Dynamics of correlations in shallow optical lattices: Summary

-A major open question in the field of non-equilibrium dynamics is how off-diagonal long range order is generated following a quench from a Mott insulating state.
+By considering the dynamics of lattice bosons following a quench to a weakly interacting final state, we have explored how correlations develop in a many-body system.
+Our analytic work complements the large body of numerical work on this subject by working in a regime where numerics is prohibitive due to the large Hilbert space needed to accurately capture the dynamics.

+Surprisingly, much of the behavior seen in the strongly interacting system is already present for weak interactions.
+For example, we find that correlations develop in a manner similar to those seen in experiments \cite{blochlightcone}.
+We emphasize that these features are merely \textit{lattice} effects and should not be attributed to strong interactions.
+Numerical studies have also found that the light-cone behavior is generic to a wide range of interaction strengths \cite{manmanalightcone, kollathferm}.
+We have also shown that the these features in the density density correlation function are robust to first order in perturbation theory in the interactions.

+In addition, we have studied how quasi-momentum states evolve following the quench.
+Surprisingly we find that for a quench to weak interactions, the quasi-momentum distribution develops peaks at finite momentum that migrate to $k = \pm\pi/2$ over time.
+In real space this implies correlations between sites separated by odd lattice spacings.
+It will be extremely interesting to observe this signature experimentally or in numerical simulations.
+By working to second order in $U/J$ we show that these peaks are robust on times $t \lesssim J/U^{2}$.

+The nature of the one-body density matrix is directly related to understanding whether the system develops long-range order after a quench.
 Over a decade ago there was a large body of work asking analogous questions with thermal quenches \cite{ao}.
 The picture they developed was one of nucleation and subsequent coarsening.
-Similar physics is expected in the quantum case \cite{mukundquench}.
-Experimental studies quenching into the regime $h/U \sim h/J \sim 1$ms find that in $3$D a condensate develops on a timescale of order milliseconds \cite{natudemarco}.
-A key ingredient in the equilibration process is collisions, which first appear at order $U^2$.
+Similar physics is expected in the quantum case \cite{mukundquench, spielmancoarsening}.
+Here we show that for a quench from the insulating phase, long range order is not established after a finite time (either algebraic or true), and the one-body density matrix decays exponentially in real space.
+Nonetheless we find a highly non-trivial momentum distribution in $1$D, indicating that the dynamics is non-ergodic.